lishurui0612/cross_modal_integration/README.md

 The main source files are the following:

+`./Paper_figure.ipynb` contains the code for plotting the figure shown in the paper.
+Also, the jupyter notebook contains code for neural manifold analysis (in Sec.
+Figure 6).
+The original data used to reproduce the results in this notebook can be found at https://osf.io/gj3qx/

 `./code/` contains scripts for analyzing fMRI data.

 * `extract_roi.py` contains the code for extract several ROIs of each participant, including suppressed/enhanced region, early visual cortex (EVC), V1-V3 separately, suppressed/enhanced EVC, suppressed/enhanced inferior frontal sulcus (IFS), middle frontal gyrus (MFG), etc.